MasaoFujii/pg_cheat_funcs/README.md

 Return the time when the server process attached to the current session was started.

+### SETOF text pg_list_relation_filepath(relation regclass)
+List the file path names of the specified relation.
+Note that this function returns only the path name of the first segment file in PostgreSQL 9.4 or before.

 ### text pg_tablespace_version_direcotry()
 Return the name of major-version-specific tablespace subdirectory.